-1. Make sure that the derailleur is shifted into 9th gear.
+1. If you have the microSHIFT Advent derailleur, make sure that the derailleur clutch switch is OFF.
+Regardless the derailleur, make sure that the derailleur is shifted into 9th gear.
 Lift the rear of the frame and position the rear wheel underneath and pull back on the derailleur so you can orient the chain around 9th gear on the cassette.